ucasqcz/swfv/README.md

 # swfv
-code for our paper "spatial weighted fisher vector for image retrieval"
+code for our paper "spatial weighted fisher vector for image retrieval"  ICME 2017